IngvarLeerimaa/Nets-demo/README.md

    ```bash
    mvn spring-boot:run
    ```
-The application will start on `http://localhost:8080` and port can be changed by navigating to `src/main/resources/application.properties` and inserting your desired port number `server.port=<Port Number>`.
+The application will start on `http://localhost:8080`.

+Port can be changed by navigating to `src/main/resources/application.properties` and inserting your desired port number `server.port=<Port_Number>`.

 The application uses an H2 in-memory database.
-To access the H2 console, navigate to `http://localhost:8080/h2-ui/`.
+To access the H2 ui, navigate to `http://localhost:8080/h2-ui/`.

 ## API Endpoints

-- **POST /post** - Add a new list of numbers.
+- **POST /numbers** - Adds a new list of numbers.
   - Request Body:
     ```json
     {
-      "numbers": [1, 2, 3, 4, 5]
+      "numbers": [54, 43, 21]
     }
     ```
     - **Response**: JSON object of the saved Nums entity.